Azure/azure-powershell/src/Monitor/Monitor/help/New-AzScheduledQueryRuleSchedule.md

 # New-AzScheduledQueryRuleSchedule

 ## SYNOPSIS
-Creates an object of type Schedule
+Creates an object of type Schedule.

 ## SYNTAX